 This summary would tell you of the long-term studies and numerous observations that have revealed so much.
 How elephants in a herd defer to the leadership of a matriarch, who is a walking memory bank of valuable knowledge on e.g. the location of food and water holes in times of famine and drought.
 How they show empathy by caring for their wounded and sick, even grieving their dead, paying close attention to bones long after the death of their owner.
 How they communicate, using infrasound to cover long distances, and how the slaughter for ivory causes life-long havoc by destroying family structures.

-The wolves reintroduced to Yellowstone National Park (who will finally get their due later this year in the forthcoming Yellowstone Wolves) have revealed how the different alpha males and females have their own personalities, some ruling their pack calmly, others tyrannically.
+The wolves reintroduced to Yellowstone National Park have revealed how the different alpha males and females have their own personalities, some ruling their pack calmly, others tyrannically.
 These are clever carnivores who outsmart competitors threatening their pups, and cooperate in a complex fashion to bring down large prey.
 Here, too, human hunters killing wolves causes collateral damage that reverberates down the social hierarchy, breaking up and reshuffling packs, often costing more lives.

 “Not assuming that other animals have thoughts and feelings was a good start for a new science.
 Insisting they did not was bad science.”